Cyphs/SteamDeckSTR/README.md

 ### Already installed SteamDeckSTR before?

 Double click **Update SteamDeckSTR** on the desktop.
 It upgrades Vortex to 2.7.0 and switches it over to umu-launcher, installs GE-Proton10-34 and selects it for Skyrim Special Edition in Steam, keeping your Vortex mods and settings.
-Steam will restart.
-Then update Skyrim Together Reborn and Address Library in Vortex, and run STR Post-Deploy again.
+Anything that's already up to date is skipped, and Steam only restarts if it needs to.
+Then update Skyrim Together Reborn and Address Library in Vortex (choose Replace when Vortex asks about the old version), and run STR Post-Deploy again.
+The Update window shows these steps at the end too.

 ## Generate the Game Data